 about what your wiring is.
 We’re bequeathed a mind by evolution and by our

-order.
-Start with yourself and you repeat, you envision yourself and then you
+with yourself that’s the classical order.
+You envision yourself and then you

 repeat silently four phrases to yourself.
 “May you be happy,”